Articles Tagged with “Bernice Kraftcheck”

 Deadly and catastrophic accidents occur every year when cruise passengers are on excursions, and this incident, as tragic as it was, was not the first time a cruise passenger died while on a cruise excursion.

-The cruise lawyers of Leesfield Scolaro have been representing passengers who have been injured during shore excursions, as well as the families of cruise passengers who died during an excursion.
+The cruise lawyers of Leesfield & Partners have been representing passengers who have been injured during shore excursions, as well as the families of cruise passengers who died during an excursion.
 These shore excursions are operated by companies independent from the Cruise companies.
 There is however a financial relationship between the cruise lines and the local tour companies who offer excursions to cruise passengers.
 Cruise lines offer their paying passengers to book directly from the cruise lines’ websites an excursion, or to book it at the excursion desk located on each and every cruise ship.
 In exchange, the local tour companies agree to pay the cruise lines a percentage of their sales that are generated by cruise lines.

 Continue reading